Struggling To Get in and out of Bath? 9 Elderly or Disabled Aids

 1. Walk-in bath

-If standing is of concern or perhaps you simply prefer baths, a walk-in bath can be a great investment.
+If standing is of concern, or perhaps you simply prefer baths, a walk-in bath can be a great investment.
 Designed to remove the need to step over the side of the bath, walk-in baths minimise the risk of bathroom falls and improve accessibility for users.

 An access point is cut into the side of the bath meaning you can easily step directly into the tub.
 Including a side door for easier access, there are a number of other key safety features including; non-slip surfaces, support bars, low entry doors and easy temperature control.